Conservation of ‘The Disasters of War’, by Goya

 Literature:

 “Goya, chronicler of war.
 ‘The Disasters’ and war photography”.
 BORDES, Juan; MATILLA, José Manuel; BALSELLS, Sandra.
 Ed.: Centro Atlántico de Arte Moderno.
 2009, Las Palmas de Gran Canaria.
-ISBN: 978-84-92579-01-3 (english and spanish book).
+ISBN: 978-84-92579-01-3 (book in English and Spanish).

 Filter post by: